justaboutdone/endless-pots/README.md

 ### Signal Path of the Wipers

-Unlike normal potentiometers, these 360º pots have *4 pins* for the wipers.
-Two of them are ground and voltage like a normal pot, but instead of having just one pin for the analog data, there are *two*.
-This is because there are two wipers (variable resistors), which are offset from each other.
-Using the analog data you get from both pins, you can find the absolute position of the knob in radians.

 ![signalpath](img/signalpath.jpg)

-However, for an amateur-programmer like me, this is easier said than done.
-We provide a basic Arduino script that can read any number of these pots (two pots in the example) you hook up to your Arduino and report their absolute values as MIDI or Serial (provided you have enough analog pins).
+Getting the aboslute position from the two analog read pins isn't as easy as it may seem.
+We provide a basic Arduino script that can read any number of these pots (two pots in the example) and report their absolute values as MIDI or Serial.
 The key is the [2-argument arctangent function](https://en.wikipedia.org/wiki/Atan2), aka **atan2**.
 Using this with the values from both wipers gives you the position of the knob from -pi to +pi.

-The second example we provide is a generic PCB with 8 of these pots and ADCs.
+The second example we provide is a generic PCB with 8 of these pots connected to ADCs.
 They read the wipers and pass the values on to an ESP32, where a similar calculation is done to get the angle change since the last cycle.
-This can then be send via Serial (or other protocols) to a computer to only trigger relative changes on a parameter...
+This can then be sent via Serial (or other protocols) to a computer to only trigger relative changes on a parameter...